AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 VOID
 ### Function: AddLink
-Adds Hyperlink to the Links tab of the Item Properties.
+Adds a Hyperlink to the Links tab of the Item Properties.

 No additional remarks available
 ##### Signature
 AddLink(Link: STRING, Description: STRING, Page: STRING)
 ##### Arguments
 - **Link** as: STRING
-  - Remarks: String of the URL to use for the Link
+  - Remarks: String of the URL to use for the Link.
 - **Description** as: STRING
-  - Remarks: String description of the Link
+  - Remarks: String description of the Link.
 - **Page** as: STRING
-  - Remarks: String page on the link to go to. e.g. '#Page=2'
+  - Remarks: String page on the link to go to. e.g. '#Page=2'.
 ##### Returns
 NUMBER
 ### Function: BitmapFile